Ayrshire's oldest established amateur dramatic group, since 1946

 We all have memories of being part of a club or society - good and bad.

-We have asked members, past and present, to share those memories with you.
+We are asking members, past and present, to share those memories with us.

 Auditions for new productions are open to all who wish to